2020/21 Part-time Undergraduate course

 This module introduces the principles of design of analogue and digital building blocks which can be integrated to form electronic systems of moderate complexity.
 The module also discusses issues related to the interfacing of analogue and digital signals.
 Both elements of the module are presented through lectures, tutorials and practicals and are assessed using both continuous assessment and formal written examination methods.

 The module provides a general coverage of different classes of engineering materials.
 Metallic and non-metallic materials are studied with respect to structures, properties, and processing.

 MEC360 provides an extension of the fundamental principles of the statics and dynamics of mechanical systems in relation to the analysis and solution of mechanical engineering problems.
 Furthermore, MEC360 provides an introduction to the core principles of thermodynamics.

-This level 5 module will endow engineering students with the knowledge and skills to analyse and design signal processing systems and control systems.
+This level 5 module will endow engineering students with the knowledge and skills to analyse and design control systems and signal processing systems.

 The module considers creativity in design; product innovation; technical and non-technical

 aspects of design; safety and product liability; design analysis techniques for economic

 product manufacture and assembly; functional analysis; value engineering; safety and